felixdittrich92/Document_Scanner/README.md

 ```

 ## Helper
+- NOTE: the image needs a clear background / four edges must be recognizable
 - rotate the image correctly and crop the relevant part / add sharpening with --sharp=True
 ```
 python3 handy_helper/helper.py